jinlab-washu/Jin-lab.manual/seq_analysis_protocols/ruddle_exome.md

-# Whole Exome Sequencing Processing with Alignment to hg19
+# Whole Exome Sequencing Processing on Ruddle
 >WORK IN PROGRESS

 > Purpose: To produce a multi-sample vcf ready for downstream variant analysis<br>